-Lanthanide upconversion offers many biologically compatible features not found in current voltage and pressure sensors.
+Lanthanide upconversion offers many biologically compatible features not found in current optical force sensors.

 The long-lived f-f transitions of lanthanide ions allow for absorption of near infrared (NIR) photons and emission in the visible.